mrguzzo/mrguzzo.github.io/Theta.md

 If you want to re-run your Balsam jobs on all the files of your workflow, you have to "reboot" everything., you should do the following:

-1. Clean the balsam database
+1. Clean the balsam database.
+Make sure you are cleaning the correct workflow in `workflow_database_clean.py`, and run:
     ```
     python scripts/workflow_database_clean.py
     balsam ls                                        // should be empty